 In a December 28, 1776, letter to his wife, Lucy, Henry Knox outlined the Trenton attack.
 A page of the letter appears below, but you may also read a transcript of Knox's letter in its entirety.

 In 1852, one of the soldiers who crossed the Delaware with George Washington sat for a photograph.
 The soldier, Conrad Heyer, had "the earliest date of birth of anyone who has ever been photographed," according the the Mount Vernon website.
 Heyer was around 100 years old when he sat for the photo.

-In that famous painting (under Art Appreciation above), the man holding the flag is supposed to be 18-year-old James Madison, who was shot through the chest during the Trenton skirmish.
-Madison went on to become the fifth president of the United States.
+In that famous painting (under Art Appreciation above), the man holding the flag is supposed to be 18-year-old James Monroe, who was shot through the chest during the Trenton skirmish.
+Monroe went on to become the fifth president of the United States.
 As you might have guessed, the painting is historically inaccurate.